YIMBY Qld’s greatest achievement so far has been the success of our shady rooftops campaign. Read about the issue below.

 WHAT IS THE ISSUE?

-For example, a 5-storey apartment complex with a rooftop dog park and a fixed shade structure becomes 6 storeys in the eyes of the planning scheme and therefore is perceived as a ‘non-compliant’ proposal exceeding the ‘acceptable outcome’ for building height, despite the many benefits of active, shady rooftops.
+This means, for example, that a five-storey apartment complex with a rooftop dog park and a fixed shade structure becomes six storeys, and therefore exceeds the ‘acceptable outcome’ for building height.

-There is a disconnect between the Council and community aspirations as expressed in The New World City Design Guide – Buildings That Breathe and how this is delivered within City Plan.
-The planning scheme makes it more difficult for innovative rooftop uses to be built, increasing the time, cost and risk of getting an approval.
+The planning scheme makes it more difficult for innovative rooftop uses to be built, and increases the time, cost, and risk of getting an approval.

-Remove the City Plan barriers to providing shade on rooftops, where that shade is well designed.
+We asked Brisbane City Council to change the planning scheme to remove barriers to providing shade on rooftops, where that shade is well designed.
 Specifically,

-1. Exclude fixed shade structures on rooftops from being a storey, where meeting certain agreed criteria (i.e. heights, size and setbacks) by changing section 1.7.7 of City Plan 2014;
+- Exclude fixed shade structures on rooftops from being a storey, where meeting certain agreed criteria (i.e., heights, size, and setbacks) by changing section 1.7.7 of City Plan 2014;

 - Size (no more than 50% of the roof space)